Dziemiany

 Dziemiany /pl/ is a village in Kościerzyna County, Pomeranian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Dziemiany.
-It lies approximately 19 km south-west of Kościerzyna and 70 km south-west of the regional capital Gdańsk.
 It was the location of the Nazi concentration camp Dzimianen - Sophienwalde, a subcamp of the concentration camp Stutthof.
 Here the SS-Truppenübungsplatz Westpreußen was located during the occupation of Poland in World War II.

 History

 Dziemiany was a royal village of the Polish Crown, administratively located in the Tczew County in the Pomeranian Voivodeship.